Introduction of NumPy Concatenate

 Parameters:

-Following is the parameters used for the numpy.concatenate * () function written in the Python programming language:
+Following are the parameters used for the numpy.concatenate * () function written in the Python programming language:

-- a1, a2, …sequence of array_like: The arrays that have been entered by the user that must be of the same shape (i.e., dimension) except for the consideration of the dimension that is corresponding to the specified axis.
-In case the axis has not been specified by the user, the default value for the axis remains as the first axis,
+- a1, a2, …sequence of array_like: The arrays that have been entered by the user must be of the same shape (i.e., dimension) except for the consideration of the dimension that corresponds to the specified axis.
+In case the user has not specified the axis, the default value for the axis remains as the first axis,

 - Axis: int, optional: The parameter is responsible for representing the axis along which the error is would be joined with the other arrays.
 Arrays are flattened before being used if the parameter axis has been specified as None.
 The default value for the parameter is 0

 - Out: ndarray, optional: The parameter enables the program to show the exact destination where the concatenated resultant array has to be placed.
 This parameter is not an unnecessary addition and can be skipped while writing the command.
-It is necessary that the shape of the array need to be correct (i.e., matching the shape or dimension of the concatenated resultant that could be returned, in case no out argument has been specified by the user.
+It is necessary that the shape of the array need to be correct (i.e., matching the shape or dimension of the concatenated resultant that could be returned, in case the user has specified no out argument.

 Returns: